-Upon creating a new virtual machine, by default, the hard disk will have the expanding format.
-In terms of guest OS, the virtual hard disk capacity is fixed and equals to what you specified during virtual machine creation.
+Upon creating a new virtual machine, by default, the hard disk will have an expanding format.
+In terms of guest OS, the virtual hard disk capacity is fixed and equals the amount that you've specified during virtual machine creation.
 Using disks in this format saves space on your physical computer's hard disk.

-If you need your expanding disk to be larger than 64 GB, go to the virtual machine configuraton > Hardware > Hard Disk 1 > Edit and and increase the size of the image file, then click Apply.
+If you need your expanding disk to be larger than 64 GB, go to the virtual machine configuration > Hardware > Hard Disk > Edit.
+Increase the size of the image file, then click Apply.

-Check this blog post for more information about hard disk resize procedure.
+Check this blog post for more information about the hard disk resize procedure.